duskfallcrew/Beetlejuice_Summoning/README.md

-# Summon a Demon: Say his name 3 times or just - y'know one of the lines of the song.
+# Summon a Demon: Say his name 3 times... and get ready for the show!

-Literally just summons a youtube video after you say his name 3x spoken unbroken, and makes sure you enter one of the "WHOLE BEING DEAD THING" lyrics.
-It's untested, but i was using GPT to be a nerd.
+This fun little script summons a YouTube video of "The Whole Being Dead Thing" from the Beetlejuice musical after you say his name (Beetlejuice) three times.
+Once Beetlejuice has been summoned, an image of him will appear with a message saying "It's Showtime!!", and after a short delay, a YouTube video will launch!

-Youtube video it uses: [Whole Being dead Thing PT2 ANIMATIC](https://www.youtube.com/watch?v=ErHL4qwwyxw)
+YouTube video it uses: [Whole Being dead Thing PT2 ANIMATIC](https://www.youtube.com/watch?v=ErHL4qwwyxw)

-Literally the code may NOT even work, I don't know python myself, i tend to patch and go via GPT, so I was just literally having fun.

-Anyone else wanna toy with this for kicks go right ahead!

-Right now it doesn't seem to work, and GPT tends to tell me that it's 100% correct, but maybe it's just because Beetlejuice DOES exist, and he doesn't want to be summoned by python.

-...Or i'm just dumb.
+This project was conceived by myself, with coding assistance from Google Gemini.
+It's a silly, fun project just for kicks.

+Feel free to use and toy around with this code if you feel so inclined.

+The image included is NOT mine, I DO NOT TAKE CREDIT FOR IT.

+This is literally like your old school "EXE" type files that would pop your CD drive open for a coke can holder.

+It's video loading function is just popping up a youtube URL, i dont know how to make it safer than that lol.